-The Exchange is proposing to update Rule 510 to give it a new title, "Good Standing for Specialist, SQT, and RSQT," to add relevant good standing language, and appeal rights.
-The Exchange proposes to amend the language of Rule 510 to indicate that, with the deletion of Rule 511, Rule 510 will also be applicable to specialists.
+In particular, the Exchange is proposing to update Rule 510 to give it a new title, "Good Standing for Specialist, SQT, and RSQT," to add relevant good standing language, and appeal rights.
+The Exchange proposes to change the language of Rule 510 to indicate that, with the deletion of Rule 511, Rule 510 will also be applicable to specialists.
 The Exchange proposes to change the language of Rule 510 to more closely align the Exchange with BX Options by adopting language from the BX Options rule at Chapter VII, Section 4.
-BX Options Market Makers are held to good standing standards per the BX Options rule.
+BX Options market makers are held to good standing standards per the BX Options rule.
 Specialists on Phlx are another type of market maker.
-The Exchange believes that these amendments are consistent with the Act because these changes serve to add clarity and transparency to the rule text.